 Sage Jaurequi is a Licensed Associate Marriage and Family Therapist and received his bachelor’s degree in Interdisciplinary Studies from Arizona State University in Tempe with concentrations in Family Studies and Human Development.
 Sage later received his Master of Arts in Marital and Family Therapy from the California School of Professional Psychology at Alliant University San Diego.

-Sage held various volunteer positions at Aids Project Arizona, Body Positive, and the Southwest Center for HIV and AIDS.
-Most recently, Sage was a Child and Adolescent Therapist Intern at Jewish Family and Children’s Service in Phoenix.
-Sage has also held various roles in his professional career, serving as an instructor for American Airlines at their corporate headquarters in Dallas and was also a teaching assistant at Arizona State University’s family studies program.
+Sage has many years of experience in the non-profit sector, working with minorities, at-risk youth, and the LBGTQ community.
+Sage’s non-profit experience includes work at Terros and Chicanos Por la Causa as an HIV specialist and case manager.
+Most recently, Sage was a child and adolescent therapist intern at Jewish Family and Children’s Service in Phoenix.
+Sage has also held various roles in his professional career, serving as an instructor for American Airlines at their corporate headquarters in Dallas Texas, and was also a teaching assistant at Arizona State University’s family studies program.

 Areas of Focus: